Hummr01/.dotfiles/README.md

 .

 ### 🔄 Updating Configurations
-If you make changes to your dotfiles locally (in your ~/.config/ directory) or if you want to pull updates from this repository, use the following commands.

 #### 1. Pulling Updates from GitHub
 If you've updated your configs on another machine and pushed them to GitHub: